rubocop/rubocop/manual/development.md

 In other words, it says: "Match code calling `!<expression>.empty?`".

 Great!
-Now, lets implement our cop to simplifly such statements:
+Now, lets implement our cop to simplify such statements:

 ```sh
 $ rake new_cop[Style/SimplifyNotEmptyWithAny]